closeicon

 Nicolas Hamilton (centre), with Norwood resident Oliver Rosenbloom (left) and his Norwood support worker Richmond Addo (right) (Photo: Blake Ezra Photography)

-Norwood’s Annual Dinner on Wednesday evening brought together 600 supporters to celebrate the charity’s legacy of helping individuals with neurodiversity and disabilities.
+V Norwood’s Annual dinner brought together 600 supporters to celebrate the achievements of individuals with neurodiversity and disabilities, including a man with cerebral palsy who defied medical expectations to become a racing driver.

 After hearing a moving testimony from Hannah Tobin, whose 12-year-old son Jacob has autism, Hamilton expressed his admiration for her strength.
 “Even though I am not Jacob, if Jacob were able to talk, he would say: ‘Thank you for absolutely everything you’ve done for me,’” he said, drawing applause from the audience.

-The event also marked an exciting new chapter for Norwood, with the theme “Us and Our Future”, focusing on the charity’s plans to expand its services.
+The event also marked an exciting new chapter for Norwood, with the theme “Us and Our Future”, spotlighting the charity’s plans to expand its services.

-Miles Webber, chair of Norwood’s trustees, shared the charity’s strategy to meet the growing demand for services, especially as public funding becomes more constrained.
+Miles Webber, chair of Norwood’s trustees, shared the charity’s strategy to meeting the growing demand for services, especially as public funding becomes more constrained.

 “Throughout Norwood’s 230-year history, we’ve adapted to the changing needs of the people we support,” Webber said.
 “We are ready to refresh our approach to better serve vulnerable children and families.”